Anxiety is our body and mind's natural reaction to threat or danger. If you experience severe symptoms over time, you might have an anxiety disorder.

-- Fears of getting a disease, e.g. cancer, AIDS
+- Worry about getting a disease, such as cancer or AIDS

 - Fears about dirt, germs and contamination

-- Fear of acting out violently or aggressive thoughts/impulses
+- Fear of acting violently or having aggressive thoughts and urges

-- Fears of harming others, especially a loved one
+- Fear of harming others, especially a loved one

 - Fears that things are not safe, especially household appliances.